ideaflare/embark/README.md

 - GetWhere(new { Name = "Rocket"})
 - GetBetween(new { Score = 15}, new { Score = 39.21})
 - GetAll() returns Document Wrapper with ID & timestamp
-- byte[] GetByteArray(object blob) to help with blob deserialization
 - See the [wiki for details](https://github.com/ubrgw/embark/wiki/SQL-Equivalents)

 ##That's it!